Show Me Your Glory (Exodus 33:12-23)

 There are times when it seems that everything is falling apart.
 There are times when it seems like society is going in the wrong direction, and we’re powerless to stop the decay.
 It sometimes even seems like God himself has forsaken us.

 Right now is one of those times.
 Whether you’re left or right in your political leanings, it’s not an encouraging time.
 There’s an election going on south of us.
-No matter what your political position, I think we can all agree that this isn’t an encouraging time for civility in the public square.
+Regardless of political views, we can all agree that civility in public discourse is lacking right now.

 Not the First Time

 We’re not the first to feel this way.
 3,500 years ago, God acted decisively in rescuing the nation of Israel from Egypt.
 He not only delivered them, but they plundered Egypt as they left.
-Then God defeated the army that pursued them, fed them in the middle of the desert, helped them defeat an army that came out to attack them, and appeared to them in Mount Sinai.
+God defeated their pursuing army, provided for them in the desert, helped them conquer another attacking army, and revealed Himself at Mount Sinai.
 God said to them:

 You yourselves have seen what I did to the Egyptians, and how I bore you on eagles’ wings and brought you to myself.
 Now therefore, if you will indeed obey my voice and keep my covenant, you shall be my treasured possession among all peoples, for all the earth is mine; and you shall be to me a kingdom of priests and a holy nation.’
 These are the words that you shall speak to the people of Israel.
 (Exodus 19:4-6)